OctavianMihaila/Le-Stats-Sportif/README.md

 ## Testing

-- Unit tests were created to cover the endpoints from `routes.py` that are not covered by the checker.
-These unit tests are placed in `unittests/TestWebserver.py`.
+- Unit tests were created to cover all the endpoints from `routes.py`.
+These unit tests are placed in `unittests/TestWebserver.py` and can be run only if the server is running.
+The tests are run using the `unittest` module from Python.

 ## Logging